 If a county does allow home kitchen operations, then all non-perishable baked goods can be made at home and sold directly to customers, either from home or elsewhere.
 Unlike any other cottage food law, sales are limited to $1,000 per month (rather than on a yearly basis).
 No registration or permit from the health dept is required, but other local permits may still be required.

-The older law (still in effect) is for “cottage food operations“, which may sell up to $36,000 of products at farmers markets.
-It’s technically possible to use both laws to sell up to $48,000 of goods per year.
+Illinois has another law for “cottage food operations“, which allows many more types of products to be sold at farmers markets.
+It’s technically possible to use both laws simultaneously.

 This law was started in direct response to 11-year-old Chloe Stirling getting shut down.
 In this way, it is similar to California’s law, which also got started after someone got shut down by the health dept. It only took a few months to pass this law, whereas it took about two years to pass California’s.
 However, this amendment to Illinois’ law is far more limiting than California’s.